Werner Thissen: Biography

 Born in Kleve on 3 December 1938, Thissen achieved his Abitur at the Collegium Augustinianum Gaesdonck.
 He first studied economics at the University of Cologne.
-He then studied Catholic theology and philosophy at the University of Münster and in Munich.
+He then studied Catholic theology and philosophy at the University of Münster and at LMU Munich.

 Thissen was ordained as a priest in Münster on 29 June 1966.
 He worked as a chaplain in St. Josef in Dorsten, then from 1969 as Spiritual at the Collegium Johanneum in Schloss Loburg in Ostbevern and from 1971 to 1977 Subregens at the seminary of the Diocese of Münster.
 He achieved the doctorate in theology with a dissertation about the Gospel of Mark in 1974.
 He worked from 1977 as head of the department Seelsorge (Spiritual care) in the administration of the diocese (Generalvikariat) and received the title Geistlicher Rat the same year.
 In 1984 he became a member of the cathedral chapter of Münster Cathedral.
 Bishop Reinhard Lettmann appointed him Vicar general in 1986.
 During this time, Thissen worked for ten years as a speaker of the ARD's weekly ecumenical broadcast Das Wort zum Sonntag.